AlvinYuuuu/ATK/AI_Tech_Consultant_Agent/docs/Implementation_Plan.md

         *   **Description**: Develop the `SolutionStrategyAgent` to use the knowledge base and the tender analysis to formulate a high-level technical solution.
         *   **Affected Components**: `src/agents/solution_strategy_agent.py`, `src/tools/memory_tools.py`.
         *   **Key Implementation Steps**:
-            *   Implement a `search_kb` tool that provides a structured interface to search Mem0, allowing for queries and filters.
+            *   In `src/tools/memory_tools.py`, implement `search_memory` and `save_memory` tools based on the official Mem0-ADK integration pattern.
+These tools will instantiate the `MemoryClient` and provide a clean interface for agents to interact with long-term memory.
             *   Define the agent with a multi-step prompt that instructs it to:
                 1. Read the tender analysis from shared memory.
-                2. Search the knowledge base for relevant case studies and technologies.
+                2. Use the `search_memory` tool to query the knowledge base for relevant case studies and technologies.
                 3. Formulate a technical solution, including a recommended tech stack and high-level architecture.
 Justify choices by referencing the KB.
-                4. Save the structured solution (e.g., `{ "tech_stack": [...], "architecture_overview": "...", "justification": "..." }`) to shared memory.
+                4. Use the `save_memory` tool to save the structured solution (e.g., `{ "tech_stack": [...], "architecture_overview": "...", "justification": "..." }`) to shared memory.
     *   **Deliverables**: The `SolutionStrategyAgent` can successfully generate and justify a relevant technical solution based on a tender analysis and the populated knowledge base.

 ### Sprint 4: Planning & Visualization